Default Value: false

 - Enter a host and other mandatory information.

 - Add as connections to this cluster application the engine applications you wish to treat as a cluster.
-For each connection be sure to select the Port ID for the Rules Engine Web Application (either GRE or Genesys Web Engagement).
+For each connection be sure to select a Port ID (it does not matter which port) for the Rules Engine Web Application (either GRE or Genesys Web Engagement).

 - Add the cluster application as a connection to the GRAT application.